Information for Prospective Applicants

 In some cases the B1 business/travel visa may be accepted, and the applicant must apply for this visa at the US Embassy where s/he resides.
 Although visitors on a B-1 visa cannot be paid for work while in the US, they can be paid an honorarium for participation in an educational conference (Zimfest).
 However, holders of these visas cannot perform in any concert for which admission is charged, including the Zimfest evening concerts.

-We are a non-profit organization, staffed by volunteers, with a very limited budget.
-Our policy is that we do not pay for travel to the US from other countries.
-You would need to pay for your own transportation to North America.
+We are a non-profit organization staffed by volunteers, with a very limited budget.
+Our policy is that we can only reimburse a limited amount for travel to North America.
+You would need to source funding to pay for most of your own transportation costs to the festival location.
 We pay teachers for teaching workshops, but can only afford to pay a modest amount to performers for the ticketed evening concerts.
 In summary, it can cost a lot of money to come to perform and teach at our Zimfest, and that amount will not likely be repaid in cash.

 If you have questions or special circumstances, please contact us at: zimguests (at) zimfest (dot) org